fer-aguirre/pmdm/README.md

 Since the collaborators are from Latin American countries, this model was trained with Spanish and Portuguese tweets posted from 2020 to 2021.
 We retrieved 4179 tweets from Twitter in 'csv' format.

-> There are missing 270 tweets from the database we used to train the model and the database we share in this repository since we couldn't recover the IDs from these tweets.
-All the following amounts belong to the database training.
+> There are missing 270 tweets from the database we used to train the model and the database we share in this repository since we couldn't recover the IDs from those tweets.
+All the amounts from the data analysis in this repository belong to the database training.

 | database training | database repository |
 | :-: | :-: |
 | 4179 | 3909 |

-- ### Corpus Creation:
+### Corpus Creation:

 We created a dictionary on Spanish and one on Portuguese with misogynistic terms and phrases.
 Along with that, we made a list of usernames for trendy politicians.
-However, we considered those accounts wouldn't be inclusive enough, so we decided to create a second list exclusively for diverse women (black, indigenous and LGBTQIA+) politicians, journalists and activists from Brazil, Argentina, Colombia and Mexico.
+However, we considered those accounts wouldn't be inclusive enough, so we decided to make a second list exclusively for diverse women (black, indigenous and LGBTQIA+) politicians, journalists and activists from Brazil, Argentina, Colombia and Mexico.
 Therefore tweets mentioning both lists of usernames were collected from Twitter using [Meltwater](https://www.meltwater.com/en) and filtered by the dictionaries with regular expressions.

-- ### Labelling:
+### Labelling:

 The [data file](https://github.com/fer-aguirre/pmdm/blob/master/data/tweets.csv) includes three columns:

-1. **ID**: As Twitter's policy prevents from sharing tweets messages, we only included the ID from each tweet, considering that IDs are allowed to be downloadable.
+1. **ID**: As [Twitter's policy](https://developer.twitter.com/en/developer-terms/agreement-and-policy) prevents from sharing tweets messages, we only included the ID from each tweet, considering that IDs are allowed to be downloadable and can be transformed into the original text using available tools.

 2. **Classification**: Tweets are annotated with the label `1` if they are misogynistic or `0` if they are not.
 Misogynistic discourse were positive in 2637 tweets and negative in 1542 tweets.